 How to control your blood pressure

-Knowing what hypertension can cause, take action to control your blood pressure.
+Knowing what high blood pressure (hypertension) can cause, take action now to control your blood pressure.
 Here are some ways:

 Reduce your salt intake (e.g. consume less chili, soya sauce, ketchup, instant noodles and salty soups; avoid potato chips or French fries)